AlanJiang98/DLP-SocioMind/README.md

 Config settings are put in ``digital_life_project/characters/configs``.
 Here we introduce some important parameters in the ``XXX.yaml`` files.

 - ``mode``: (Options: `preconfigured`, `autonomous`, `event-driven`.
-Default: autonomous,). `preconfigured`: user can preset the behavior of the two characters in the config yaml. `event-driven`: user can manually set the events of each character in each plot. `autonomous`: plots can be generated autonomously.
+Default: autonomous). `preconfigured`: user can preset the behavior of the two characters in the config yaml. `event-driven`: user can manually set the events of each character in each plot. `autonomous`: plots can be generated autonomously.

 - ``characters_info``: A dict about the personality (Big Five Model), emotion (PAD model), motivation, core self, and relationships of each character.
 For quantitation of the proposed dimension, we use a Likert Scale: 1 ~ 9.